rotundasoftware/modui-base/README.md

 * Declared as an array on the view class, with support for required and default values
 * Can be retrieved and modified by other views via public `get()` and `set()` methods
-* Included automatically as template data when the view class' `template` function is invoked
+* Included automatically as template data when the view class' `template` method is invoked

 ### Subviews
 ModuiBase provides an easy way to manage subviews in order to facilitate componentization.